Strasbourg Cathedral: 20th–21st century

 During World War II, the cathedral was seen as a symbol for both warring parties.
 Adolf Hitler, who visited it on 28 June 1940, intended to transform the church into a "national sanctuary of the German people", or into a monument to the Unknown German Soldier.
 On 1 March 1941, General Leclerc made the "Oath of Kufra" (serment de Koufra), stating he would "rest the weapons only when our beautiful colours fly again on Strasbourg's cathedral".
-During that same war, the stained glass was removed in 74 cases. and stored in a salt mine near Heilbronn, Germany.
+During the war, the stained glass was removed in 74 [storage] cases. and stored in a salt mine near Heilbronn, Germany.
 After the war, it was returned to the cathedral by the Monuments, Fine Arts and Archives section of the United States military.